iwVerve/Parafox/Parafox/datafiles/readme.txt

 --Epsilon block--
 Infinite enter blocks are both hard to understand and a hassle to make.
 For technical reasons, only a Reference can be an epsilon block, even when it being a regular Block would make sense.
-To work around this, place the actual block anywhere in the level, check "Float in space", and make a Reference to it with "Exit Block" checked.
+From grid view, make a new root block - your epsilon block.
+Make a Reference to it with "Exit Block" checked.
-Each epsilon block can only be entered from one block - its Infinite enter index.
+Each epsilon block can only be entered from infinite entering one block - its Infinite enter index.
 The Infinite Enter Number sets the amount of layers (amount of epsilons), 0 being 1 epsilon.

 --Palettes--